elcolin/ft_irc/README.md

 Why SOCK_STREAM?
 It's our socket type, here are some good french explanation regarding the different types: http://vidalc.chez.com/lf/socket.html#twotypes

 The return value of our function is a file descriptor refering to our freshly created endpoint.
+In case of an error, it'll return -1

+# My first socket
+    int listen_socket = socket(AF_INET, SOCK_STREAM, 0);
+ This is our listening socket, it'll be listening for incoming connections and new client connections.